tdrhq/eyepatch/README.md

 edge cases like specific API levels, or class configurations where this doesn't work.

 Essentially this is (a subset of) PowerMock for Android.
+(To be clear, PowerMock doesn't work on Android tests because it release on JVM specific hacks that don't work on Dalvik/ART).

 ## Examples